 Episodes

-This is a podcast series to explore the resources and strategies that are effective in helping foster youth prepare for aging out of the foster care system and transitioning into adulthood.
-Our goal is to put out a podcast every 2-3 weeks.
-To support our podcast, go to agingoutinstitute.org/podcast and become a patron.
+This podcast series, hosted by the Field Center for Children’s Policy, Practice & Research at the University of Pennsylvania, explores resources and strategies that are effective in helping older youth in foster care prepare for aging out of the system and transitioning into adulthood.
+Our goal is to put out a podcast every month.
+To support our podcast, go to www.fieldcenteratpenn.org and click on “Support Us”.
 Thank you!

 Episodes